manimino/criu-rogue/README.md

-# Rogue snapshotting using CRIU
+# Rogue save states using CRIU

 Rogue is a difficult, random game.
 And if you die, that's it, game over.